 Yet, traditionally, only a fraction of companies have been paying attention to this vital aspect.
 However, emotional intelligence has now become one of the most sought-after skills by companies after job-specific skills.

 Emotional intelligence tests help companies evaluate candidates’ behavior in various aspects, such as - response to stressful situations, working with a diversified team, handling challenges, self-awareness, managing emotions, and empathy.
 Just like integrity tests, emotional intelligence tests can also be faked.
 That apart, company culture can change a candidate’s personality if the candidate has a knack for keeping things right and has the right attitude.

 Nearly 72% of employers run a background check for every person they hire.

-Background checks consist of investigating a candidate’s background to verify that a candidate is who he/ she claims to be.
-Background checks may include employment check, education history check, criminal record check, credit history, and more.
+Background checks consist of investigating a candidate’s background to verify that a candidate is who they claim to be.
+Background checks may include employment checks, education history checks, criminal record checks, credit history, and more.
 Special care should be taken while performing background tests as you need to inform the candidate which tests you are conducting.
 In case of rejection based on the background checks, you need to show the candidate the certificate of the background checks.

 85% of employers report finding misrepresentations on a resume or job application.

 An employment background check may include checking past work history, medical history, social media, criminal record, driving record, credit card history, & drug screening.
 An employer may outsource this task to a third party to get accurate information.